Professional edition active

 Onset after clinical infection

-Clinical examination alone
+History and physical examination alone

 Usually, an apparent history of use

-Clinical examination alone
+History and physical examination alone

 Usually, an apparent history of exposure

-Clinical examination alone
+History and physical examination alone

-Tumors (eg, meningioma, olfactory neuroblastoma)‡
+Tumors (eg, meningioma, olfactory neuroblastoma)†

 Only anosmia or possibly visual difficulty (if the tumor impinges on the optic chiasm or olfactory groove)